Sweden at the Olympics: Table tennis

 Table tennis has been included in the Olympic programme since 1988.
 Sweden has participated every time.
-They have won three medals so far; one gold, one silver and one bronze.
+They have won five medals so far; one gold, three silver and one bronze.

 Jan-Ove Waldner won gold in men's singles in 1992 and silver in men's singles in 2000.
+Truls Möregårdh won two silver medals in 2024, one in men's singles and another in men's team together with Kristian Karlsson and Anton Källberg.
 Erik Lindh won a bronze medal in men's singles in 1988.

-The best placement in a women's event was by Åsa Svensson who finished shared ninth in women's singles in 2000.
+Sweden's best placement in a women's event was 5th by Filippa Bergand, Linda Bergström and Christina Källberg in women's team in 2024.
+The best placement in a mixed event was also 5th, by Kristian Karlsson and Christina Källberg in mixed doubles in 2024.

 The Swedish athlete with most participations in the sport was Jörgen Persson who participated in 7 Olympic Games between 1988 and 2012.

 Taekwondo

 Taekwondo has been included in the Olympic programme since 2000.
 Sweden has participated in the sport several times since then but has yet to win any medals in the sport.

 The best placement was 4th by Roman Livaja in men's middleweight in 2000.
 The best placement in a women's event was 5th, both by Karolina Kedzierska in women's heavyweight in 2008 and by Nikita Glasnović in women's featherweight in 2016.